Can CyberGhost live up to the awesomeness that their name implies?

-I used this CyberGhost VPN service on my windows laptop.
+I used their service on my Windows laptop.
 The service was great, but there used to be a long waiting list to surf the web anonymously.
-After I purchased the the premium version this was solved.
+After I purchased the premium version this was solved.

 I would seriously vote Ghost VPN as the best VPN service.
-The surfing doesn’t slow down, it gives exactly the same Mbps a that of Internet plan.
+The surfing doesn’t slow down, it gives exactly the same Mbps as of your Internet plan.

 One of the best out there

-So, I started using Cyberghost VPN a few months ago and I just gotta say its awesome.
+So, I started using Cyberghost a few months ago and I just gotta say its awesome.

-1. Its easy to download and install and does exactly what its designed to do.
+1. It is easy to download and install and does exactly what its designed to do.

 2. It has a cool and attractive design and works smoothly without any problems or bugs that I noticed.